 The size of the tires, their tread patterns, weights, rolling resistance, etcetera altogether work along to influence the fuel effectiveness – not to mention that they all are co-relative.

 For instance, the mud tires are bigger in size, and their tread blocks are deep and hard.
 Their tread designs are also complex.
 As a result, they produce more rolling resistance, and they are harder to move.
 Therefore, mud tires require an additional amount of energy to move.

 Another factor in mud tires that affects gas mileage is their weight.
 The more the weight, the additional energy a tire requires to motivate the car to move.
-Most mud-terrain tires are bulky in size, and they have great mass, therefore, result in a drop in the fuel economy.
+Most mud-terrain tires are bulky in size, and they have great mass, therefore, resulting in a drop in the fuel economy.

 Statistics demonstrate that mud-terrain tires generally cause a 3% drop in overall fuel economy compared to all-terrain tires.

-So to say, the drop in fuel economy or gas mileage is not so significant, and therefore, can be compensated through your usage.
+So say, the drop in fuel economy or gas mileage is not so significant, and therefore, can be compensated through your usage.
 You can buy good mud tires that are designed to consume less fuel, perhaps smaller in size.

-Also, while driving your vehicle, you can get rid of extra weight from it by releasing it of unnecessary bulky stuff.
+Also, while driving your vehicle, you can get rid of extra weight from it by releasing unnecessary bulky stuff.
 You can also improve your driving habits to make up for the fuel by driving at a consistent speed.